-Linen is a natural fiber made from the fibers of the flax plant, which is a fast-growing and renewable resource that grows even in poor-quality soil and usually does not require any chemical pesticides.
-In many cases flax grows naturally fed by rainwater without any additional irrigation, making it the most water-efficient fabric.
-While producing linen, the whole flax plant is used, leaving no waste.
-The yarn is very stiff, which reduces the need for starching during spinning and weaving, and requires very little amount of energy.
-Linen is fully biodegradable and can be easily recycled, making it one of the most sustainable fabrics in the world.
+Linen in itself is a natural fiber made from the flax plant, which is a renewable resource that grows even in poor-quality soil and usually does not require any chemical pesticides.
+Linen production uses the whole flax plant, leaving no waste.
+It is fully biodegradable and can be easily recycled, making it one of the most sustainable fabrics in the world.

-The manufacturing of textiles can be a complicated process, involving various treatments and chemicals which can be harmful to you and the planet.
-To make sure this does not happen, we chose to be completely transparent and invested in third-party testing.
-Hence, our products are Oeko-Tex certified, meaning they are absolutely absent from harmful substances and chemicals.
+The manufacturing of textiles can be a complicated process, involving various treatments and chemicals which can be harmful to the environment, and you.
+Our products are Oeko-Tex certified, meaning they are absolutely absent from harmful substances and chemicals.

-In June 2020 we said goodbye to our old product packaging and partnered with environmentally friendly suppliers in order to reduce plastic waste.
-Our primary product packaging is now 100% compostable, made out of cornstarch and PBAT, a bio-based polymer, which means they do not leave behind any of the damaging residues that plastics do when they break down.
-The new packaging will break down in just 6 months (180 days), it is certified for both home and commercial compost.
-In addition, some of our products are now packed in custom linen dust bags to keep your products safe while they travel and provide you with a great reusable bag that you can use for storing anything you wish.
+Our primary product packaging is 100% compostable, made out of cornstarch and PBAT, a bio-based polymer, which means it does not leave behind any damaging residues when it breaks down.
+The new packaging will break down in just 6 months (180 days).
+Also, some of our products are packed in custom linen dust bags to keep your products safe during transportation and provide you with a great reusable bag.